 2.4 Testing and Inspection.
 Testing and inspection of the construction and materials shall be in accordance with the City’s current Standards and Specifications.
 In addition, Developer shall utilize, at its own expense, a licensed and registered testing company, to perform all testing of materials or construction that may be required by the City.
 Developer shall furnish copies of test results to the City on a timely basis for review and acceptance prior to commencement or continuation of that particular phase of construction.
 At all times during construction of the Developer-Provided Public Improvements for each phase, City shall have the right, but not the duty, to inspect the materials and workmanship in order to ascertain conformance with the Construction Standards.
 Developer shall reasonably cooperate and assist the City in gaining appropriate access to the areas designated for inspection.
 Developer shall follow the procedures below regarding the inspection of installation of any Developer-Provided Public Improvements:

-2.4.1 Developer will contact the Engineering Division a minimum of 24 hours in advance.
+2.4.1 Developer will contact the Community Development Department a minimum of 24 hours in advance.
 Except City of Sunland Park holidays, inspection services are provided Monday through Friday, from 8:00 a.m. to 4:00 p.m.
-During the hours listed above, inspections shall be scheduled with the Engineering Division.
+During the hours listed above, inspections shall be scheduled with the Community Development Department.
 Requests for inspection services beyond the hours listed above shall be submitted a minimum of 48 hours in advance in writing to the City Engineer for acceptance.
 Developer shall reimburse the City for all direct costs of the after-hours inspection services.
 If the request is denied, the work shall not proceed before or after the hours listed above.

 2.4.2 If the City Engineer finds fault with the installation, he or she may, at his or her discretion, stop work until corrections are made.